Jiddu Krishnamurti: Family background and childhood

-Discovered
+Krishnamurti was a vegetarian from birth, and his family were strict vegetarians.
+He was an opponent of meat eating, based on ethical and spiritual reasons.
+Krishnamurti was also a "teetotaler, nonsmoker, and practitioner of yoga."

+Appropriation by the Theosophical Society

 In April 1909, Krishnamurti first met Charles Webster Leadbeater, who claimed clairvoyance.
 Leadbeater had noticed Krishnamurti on the Society's beach on the Adyar river, and was amazed by the "most wonderful aura he had ever seen, without a particle of selfishness in it."

-Ernest Wood, an adjutant of Leadbeater's at the time, who helped Krishnamurti with his homework, considered him to be "particularly dim-witted".
+Ernest Wood, an adjutant of Leadbeater's at the time, who helped Krishnamurti with his homework, considered him to be "particularly dim-witted."
 Leadbeater was convinced that the boy would become a spiritual teacher and a great orator; the likely "vehicle for the Lord Maitreya" in Theosophical doctrine, an advanced spiritual entity periodically appearing on Earth as a World Teacher to guide the evolution of humankind.
+This World teacher "was supposed to "overshadow" Krishnamurti by using his body to communicate with humanity.
+There was no thought among Theosophists of Krishnamurti himself being the World Teacher; he was merely to be the channel through which the World Teacher would speak."

-In her biography of Krishnamurti, Pupul Jayakar quotes him speaking of that period in his life some 75 years later: "The boy had always said "I will do whatever you want".
+In her biography of Krishnamurti, Pupul Jayakar quotes his reflection on that period in his life some 75 years later: "The boy had always said 'I will do whatever you want.'
 There was an element of subservience, obedience.
 The boy was vague, uncertain, woolly; he didn't seem to care what was happening.
 He was like a vessel with a large hole in it, whatever was put in, went through, nothing remained."
+Krishnamurti himself described his state of mind as a young boy: "No thought entered his mind.
+He was watching and listening and nothing else.
+Thought with its associations never arose.
+There was no image-making.
+He often attempted to think but no thought would come."